tomas-fryza/avr-course/Labs/07-uart/README.md

 &nbsp;

+What is the voltage value if none of the push buttons is pressed?

-Calculate the ADC values ​​for these voltages according to the following equation if reference is Vref=5V and number of bits for analog to digital conversion is n=10.
+Calculate the ADC values for these voltages according to the following equation if reference is Vref=5V and number of bits for analog to digital conversion is n=10.

 ![Equation: ADC conversion](Images/eq_adc.png)